Quantuary/Competitor-Price-Reconstruction-using-Machine-Learning/README.md

 # Competitor-Price-Reconstruction-using-Gradient-Boosting-via-R
-Reverse engineered the pricing structure of a Travel Insurer using machine learning algorithm (Gradient Boosting) via R.
+Reverse engineered the pricing structure using Gradient Boosting.